opoupeney/DreamFaceDoc/grid.rst

 DreamFace's Grid Graphical Component
 ====================================

-Grid is the one of the moset complex graphical components in the DreamFace's toolbox.
+Grid is the one of the most complex graphical components in the DreamFace's toolbox.
 It's used to  interactively show the information in the form of the table with different possibilities like summarising the column values, edit selected cells etc.

 * :ref:`Basic Usage <basicUsage>`
 * :ref:`Columns Summary <columnsSummary>`